RandomDebugGuy/DeskThing-GMP/README.md

 Global media controller app for <a href="https://github.com/ItsRiprod/DeskThing">DeskThing</a>.

+## DEPPRECATION NOTICE
+GMP has been deprecated as of 5/11/2025.
+This means it will no longer be developed or supported.

+The main replacement is Local Audio, available in the DeskThing server application.

 ## How to install:
 - 1: Download the latest GMP-app-v0.x.x.zip from the <a href="https://github.com/RandomDebugGuy/DeskThing-GMP.git">releases</a> page.
 Leave it zipped.
 - 2: Navigate to Apps > App Downloads, then either drag the zip file into the window or click "Drop App ZIP file here" and select the zip file.